 So, how humanity can live better and longer lives cannot be derived from the consequences of what stops us from living better and longer lives.
 Eliminating all the diseases one can encounter does not improve the compatibility with nature our species is dependent on.

 There is a reason, a cause, why we humans, as arguably the smartest major species on earth, are poised to live the shortest and bound to take some prisoners with us.
 We are currently drowning in misplaced positivity, the kind of positivity that ignores reality.
 As if life is a mere Hollywood movie, a grand suspension of disbelief.

 Fact is, we are the only animal species on earth that dictates how the merit of other members (of the same species) not within our vicinity should be assigned.
 We do so with manmade “systems,” concoctions really, fundamentally incompatible with nature’s rule and, as the theory (of the system) that determines what can be discovered, responsible for the opposite of human excellence.
 A predicament I lay out in great detail in my narrated presentation of The State of Humanity, and I follow up with the invention of a new operating system for humanity.

-We must first change the causal reasons for our incompatibility with nature before we address the undesirable consequential outcomes from an imperfect but improving proxy of nature’s cause.
+We must first change the causal reasons for our incompatibility with nature before addressing the undesirable consequential outcomes from an imperfect but improving proxy of nature’s cause.
 Or otherwise, our current set of “solutions” ends up being just another new evolutionary placebo.

 Indeed, it is weird to have to tell Bill Gates, who became one of the richest persons in the world selling innovation, how to innovate.
 Yet, so did Steve Jobs.
 And that is precisely what I am doing.
-With a new normalization of truth, as the basis for all meaningful innovation, nature has revealed to us.
+With a new normalization of truth, nature has revealed to us as the basis for all meaningful innovation.